DSI++: Updating Transformer Memory with New Documents: Implicit Forgetting: SAM

-\textbf{SAM alleviates Implicit forgetting.} We investigate the applicability of SAM for alleviating implicit forgetting phenomenon.
-Concretely, we use pre-trained T5-Base model to memorize $D_0$ corpus, containing $50$K unique documents.
-We compare the performance of the SAM optimizer with the vanilla Adafactor optimizer.
+\paragraph{SAM alleviates implicit forgetting.} We investigate the applicability of SAM for alleviating the implicit forgetting phenomenon.
+We use a pre-trained T5-Base model to memorize $D_0$ corpus containing $50$K unique documents.
+We compare the performance of the SAM with the Adafactor optimizer.
 In Figure \ref{fig:forgettingBase_indexing_accuracy}, we see that SAM outperforms Adafactor in terms of the overall indexing accuracy.
-Further, we note that SAM undergoes less severe fluctuations during the course of training, thus, hinting at lesser forgetting.
-To bolster this claim, in Figure \ref{fig:forgettingBase_forgetting_events}, we see that SAM has significant more percentage of documents corresponding to lower cumulative number of forgetting events.
-For example, SAM stably (with zero forgetting events) memorizes $+12\%$ more documents compared to Adafactor.
+We also note that SAM undergoes less severe fluctuations during training, thus, hinting at less forgetting.
+To bolster this claim, in Figure \ref{fig:forgettingBase_forgetting_events}, we see that SAM has a significantly higher percentage of documents corresponding to a lower cumulative number of forgetting events, i.e., SAM stably (with zero forgetting events) memorizes $+12\%$ more documents than Adafactor.
 We also note that SAM ($35.9 \pm 2.2$) outperforms Adafactor ($32.5 \pm 6.4$) when evaluated on the retrieval task (Hits@1) corresponding to $D_0$.
-Therefore, we set SAM to be our default optimizer for rest of the experiments.
+Therefore, we set SAM to be our default optimizer for the rest of the experiments.

-\textbf{Discussion.} \citet{mehta2021empirical} show that explicitly optimizing for flatter loss basins using SAM leads to lesser forgetting, especially in task-incremental learning settings where data undergoes a clear distributional shift.
-We extend this work to the new DSI paradigm and convincingly demonstrate that SAM helps with the stable memorization of documents.
-Our results generalize the earlier findings even to the settings where data does not undergo a clear distributional shift (i.e., memorization task).
-Although SAM helps stably memorize documents, there is still room for improvement, and our work invites more future work in this direction.
+\paragraph{Discussion.} \citet{mehta2021empirical} show that explicitly optimizing for flatness using SAM leads to less forgetting, especially in task-incremental learning settings where data undergoes a clear distributional shift.
+We extend this work to the new DSI paradigm and convincingly demonstrate that SAM helps with the stable memorization of documents. \textit{Our results generalize the earlier findings even to the settings where data does not undergo a clear distributional shift (i.e., memorization task).} Although SAM helps stably memorize documents, there is still room for improvement, and our work invites more future work in this direction.